 Maybe you’ve considered living or working abroad and you’re looking to make a change for yourself.
 You’ve toyed with the idea but self-doubt takes over or you just feel lost as to where to start.
 Curious about how to find a job in France (or elsewhere?)?
 It’s not impossible, but you have to put in the work.

-How to find a job in France
+How to find jobs in France for English speakers

 After my teaching assistant contract was over back before Tom and I were married, I was looking for ways to legally stay in France and work.
 Everywhere I looked, people went on and on about how hard it is for Americans to find jobs in Europe.
-I’d read about how jobs in France are hard to come by and how it’ll never work because companies don’t sponsor visas for Americans very often unless you have a very specific skill set.
+I’d read about how jobs in France for foreigners are hard to come by and how it’ll never work because companies don’t sponsor visas for Americans very often unless you have a very specific skill set.
 You see people telling others that in forums all the time and it’s discouraging.

 I got a bit lucky after putting in the hard work, but the point I’m trying to make is that we have to put in the work first and persevere.
 So often we get shut down.
 It’s a part of life.
 Others tell us our ideas won’t work or we flat out get rejected.
 It’s happened to me and it’ll happen to you.
 Support can be hard to come by.